meepobrother/loopback-next/docs/site/migration/models/remoting-hooks.md

 });
 ```

-These three hooks can be converted into a single interceptor.
+These three hooks can be converted into a single interceptor in LoopBack 4.

 ```ts
 try {